 This course is designed to help students learn the most important topics of Web Page Design.
 The course emphasizes creating a new website, integrating a database using Microsoft Office components, styles, and working with HTML codes.

 CAOT 126 Introduction to Medical Coding/Billing 3 UNITS - (A)

-Lecture 3 hours.
 Prerequisite: CAOT 44.
+Advisories: English 28 and 67